nevaehRen/nevaehRen.github.io/_posts/2024-11-04-gubeishuizhen-post.md

 ---
-title: Ren Lab and Wu Zhaofa Lab Enjoy Autumn Outing in Gubei Water Town
+title: Ren Lab and Wu Zhaofa Lab Enjoy Autumn Outing in Qinglong Gorge
-image: images/gubeishuizhen.jpg
+image: images/qinglong.png
-author: renhuixia
+author: lidan
 tags: lab
 ---

 Beijing, Nov.
-4, 2024 – Lab members from Ren Lab and the Wu Zhaofa Lab at the Institute of Genetics, Chinese Academy of Sciences, embarked on a joint autumn trip to Gubei Water Town.
-The group explored the Simatai Great Wall, experienced traditional folk activities such as tie‑dyeing, and enjoyed the picturesque autumn scenery.
-The outing provided a relaxed setting for scientists from both labs to interact, share ideas, and build new friendships.
-The event strengthened interdisciplinary connections and fostered a spirit of collaboration beyond the laboratory.
+7-8, 2025-To strengthen inter-lab collaboration and take a break from research, members of Ren Lab and Wu Zhaofa Lab at the Institute of Genetics and Developmental Biology, Chinese Academy of Sciences, went on a two-day autumn trip to Qinglong Gorge in Huairou District, Beijing.
+The group walked along canyon trails, admired the autumn scenery with glistening water and colorful foliage, explored the nearby Great Wall, and tried the thrilling bungee jumping.
+On the first night, they enjoyed a hot pot feast and a cozy karaoke session together.
+This trip helped researchers unwind, deepen mutual understanding, and lay a solid foundation for future interdisciplinary cooperation.